chef/chef-web-docs/chef_master/source/integrate_compliance_chef_automate.rst

 Collector: ``chef-server``
 =====================================================

-This method is compatible with nodes managed by a Chef Server integrated with `Chef Compliance <https://docs.chef.io/compliance.html>`_.
+This method is compatible with nodes managed by a Chef server integrated with `Chef Compliance <https://docs.chef.io/compliance.html>`_.

 Integration instructions can be found `here
 <https://docs.chef.io/integrate_compliance_chef_server.html>`_.

-Integrate Chef Compliance with Chef Server to allow:
+Integrating Chef Compliance with Chef server allows:

 * Users of Chef Compliance to log in using their Chef Server credentials